Amy Casey Cooks

 • Use as a topping on crostini for an appetizer.

-More delicious summer recipes
+More delicious vegetarian recipes

 • summer salad with corn and avocado and a sherry vinaigrette